Reaching Peak Legal Ops: Lessons Learned by the Fortune 500

 - Insurance companies, with the largest legal spend, have an average of 24 Legal Operations FTEs

 - Large size companies average 14 Legal Ops FTEs & 2 Legal Ops contractors

 - Small and mid-size companies have an average of 2 Legal Ops FTEs & 0 contractors

 But it’s safe to say nobody has yet arrived at “peak Legal Ops,” where efficiency and performance are perfected.
 It’s a solid bet nobody ever will, but the gains made along the way are already driving ROI and organizational impact.

 Even getting close to that plateau may be a long way off.
 For one thing, the discipline is still relatively new.
 Furthermore, Legal Operations teams have turned to technology to achieve greater efficiency, responsiveness, and transparency, and technology is ever-evolving.
 But it’s very much the journey, not the destination, that’s resonating across the legal industry right now.

 What are three main lessons from early Legal Ops adopters?

-Over the past year, Brian McGovern of Mitratech went out and met with over 100 legal department and Legal Ops leaders at many of the biggest enterprises in the world.
-His own background as the head of Legal Ops at AIG gave him his own insights into the challenges these companies have had to deal with.
+Over the past year, Brian McGovern of Mitratech went out and met with over 100 legal departments and Legal Ops leaders at many of the biggest enterprises in the world.
+His own background as a head of Legal Ops gave him his own insights into the challenges these companies have had to deal with.